swirlai/swirl-search/README.md

 </div>

-Swirl is open source software that simultaneously searches multiple content sources and returns AI ranked results.
+Swirl is open-source software that simultaneously searches multiple content sources and returns AI ranked results.
 Prompt your choice of Generative AI using the top N results to get answers incorporating your own data.

-Swirl can connect to:
+Swirl can connect to:-

 * Databases (SQL & NoSQL, Google BigQuery)
 * Public data services (Google Programmable Search, Arxiv.org, etc.)
 * Enterprise sources (Microsoft 365, Jira, Miro etc.)

-And generate insights with AI and LLMs like ChatGPT.
-Start discovering and generating the answers you need based on your data.
+And generate insights with AI and LLMs like ChatGPT , Start discovering and generating the answers you need based on your data.

 Swirl is as simple as ABC: (a) Download YML, (b) Start in Docker, (c) Search with Swirl.
 From there, add credentials to preloaded SearchProviders to get results from more sources.